Name of Program: This is the name of the program and the title by which the entry shall be known throughout the judging process.

 - The Power of Advocacy: This category recognizes associations that have addressed advocacy in any of the following four areas: promoting civil discourse and collaboration between government and the private sector; mobilizing members and volunteers in grassroots advocacy with demonstrable results; organizing coalitions to address a shared federal, state or local legislative or regulatory issue; and enhancing an industry or profession’s reputation as a trusted resource for effective policymaking.

-- The Power of Community Support and Engagement: This category recognizes associations that have provide community support and engagement in any of the following four areas: marshalling industry or profession-specific expertise and resources in response to an immediate or long-term crisis or societal problem; enhancing public awareness of the impact of an immediate or long-term crisis or societal problem; developing solutions to benefit underserved populations; and promoting volunteerism and civic engagement.
+- The Power of Community Support and Engagement: This category recognizes associations that have provided community support and engagement in any of the following four areas: marshalling industry or profession-specific expertise and resources in response to an immediate or long-term crisis or societal problem; enhancing public awareness of the impact of an immediate or long-term crisis or societal problem; developing solutions to benefit underserved populations; and promoting volunteerism and civic engagement.

 - The Power of Industry/Professional Advancement: This category recognizes associations that have addressed industry/professional advancement in any of the following four areas: advancing industry standards; developing innovative educational/professional development opportunities; engaging in public relations/communications campaigns to further an industry or profession’s reputation; and conducting research to enhance the collective body of knowledge for an industry or profession.